U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 But surprisingly to her, she was invited to train with the U.S. Ski Team that April.
 She saw it as a great opportunity — a chance to turn around the trajectory of her career.
 But she also felt pressure — it was a make-it-or-break-it situation.

-White said, going back to McKennis’s previous injuries, he and the other coaches saw a determination in her that made them not want to give up on her.
+White said, going back to her previous injuries, he and the other coaches saw a determination in McKennis that made them not want to give up on her.

 “I just saw the tenacity in her comeback from (her 2013 injury), that this girl is the real deal, and she is a fighter and not one that’s going to give up,” White said.
 “That type of attitude is something you don’t teach.
 It’s ingrained in someone.
 When I saw that in her, that’s what made me fight for her.”